-Also beginning with Version 3.0, the busy party can reply with a text message that displays on the camping on phone.
+The busy party can reply with a text message that displays on the camping on phone.
 Any one of the following messages can be selected.
 Messages 6 to 9 and 0 have no default message text.
 All the messages can be changed through system programming.
-(See "Set Text Message Replies" on page 108 for more information on setting Text Message Replies).
+(See "Set Text Message Replies" on page 112 for more information on setting Text Message Replies).